 It’s time to consider Maize again.
-Whether you are a regular maize grower, someone who has grown maize in the past or maybe you are considering growing maize for the very first time, now is certainly the time to think about forage maize for 2019 and into the future.
+Whether you are a regular grower, someone who has grown in the past or maybe you are considering growing maize for the very first time, now is certainly the time to think about forage maize for 2020 and into the future.
 Southern Fuel & Farm Supplies, Munster’s premier supplier and innovator’s of Maize seed, sprays and film.

 PACTS® Hybrid Performance Highlights